Harvard Ideas Symposium

 Whether you are a professional, a lifelong learner, creative, or civic-minded individual, this symposium is for you; it offers an opportunity to engage directly with leading faculty, exchange ideas with peers, and immerse yourself in a weekend of thought-provoking discussion and discovery.

 You will select one of two concurrent tracks — Perspectives That Provoke or AI and Society.
-In addition to engaging with one of these tracks, over the weekend you will enjoy cocktail receptions, meals, networking events and unique Harvard tours.
+Helpful hints to navigate the schedule:

 Arrival & Check-In